With more than 10 per cent of Australian women suffering from it, endometriosis is often left misdiagnosed or undiagnosed.

 Aside from endometriosis, Emma Wiggle is also passionate about teaching hearing-impaired children and their parents Australian Sign Language, which Emma frequently uses in her Wiggles performances.

-The 29-year-old grew up with two deaf friends who were the brothers of her hearing friend and learned sign language as a child but is now getting behind Huawei's StorySign app to help families with deaf children come together and learn together through reading and technology.
+She grew up with two deaf friends who were the brothers of her hearing friend and learned sign language as a child and she has got behind Huawei's StorySign app to help families with deaf children come together and learn together through reading and technology.

 The app works by hovering your phone over the book and the on-screen avatar signs what is on the page.
 And with so many deaf children being born to hearing parents who have no idea about sign language, everyone can learn together!

-"I can't express the excitement, we've never ever had anything like this before," she tells Now To Love.
+"I can't express the excitement, we've never ever had anything like this before," she told Now To Love.

-"For deaf children or children that are autistic or non-verbal that use sign language, they've never been able to have a combination with technology to then integrate with their family who may be hearing and they're able to learn together," she says.
+"For deaf children or children that are autistic or non-verbal that use sign language, they've never been able to have a combination with technology to then integrate with their family who may be hearing and they're able to learn together."

 Emma Watkins is the official ambassador of Huawei's StorySign app, which helps deaf children learn to read through the use of AI technology.
 Visit the StorySign website for more information or follow #StorySign.